-Dubbed 'Cottonopolis', Manchester was once the international centre of the cotton industry, and Oldham’s Platt Brothers & Co.
-Ltd. built textile machines for mills across the British Empire.
-The city’s landscape is still shaped by its textile heritage.
+Dubbed 'Cottonopolis', Manchester was once the international centre of the world’s cotton industry.
+The city imported up to a billion tonnes of raw cotton a year, towns like Bolton and Preston became manufacturing centres and Oldham’s Platt Brothers & Co.
+Ltd. built textile machines for mills across the world.
+The North West’s landscape and culture are still shaped by its textile heritage today.

 Do you fancy taking on the role of a power loom and having a go at weaving your own piece of cloth?
-Then why not drop into our Weaving Workshop anytime between 2 – 4pm every Saturday and Sunday.
-Recommended for ages 5 – 11.
+Then why not drop into our Weaving Workshop anytime between 14.00 and 16.00 every Saturday and Sunday.
+Recommended for ages 5+.

 Our new activity space invites you to get involved and share your stories with us.
 Take a closer look at objects from our stores, try your hand at weaving, meet real-life scientists and engineers, or even help shape the way your museum looks in the future.